-When soloing as an Archer, I have found that using a maxed skill, like take aim or really whatever you are using at the time, as an opening hit, and follow up with a quick skill like Quickshot or Lightening Strike, you can usually finish the mob in two or three hits.
+When soloing as an Archer, I have found that by using a maxed skill—like take aim or really whatever you are using at the time—as an opening hit and following up with a quick skill like Quickshot or Lightening Strike, you can usually finish the mob in two or three hits.
 I soloed my FB19 at level 48.
-This could probably have been done sooner.
+This probably could have been done sooner.
 I think my charm ticked once.

-In a squad, you are heavy damage dealer.
+In a squad, you are a heavy damage dealer.
 The sole purpose of you being there is to deal damage.
-The most difficult part of playing a archer is going to be aggro.
+The most difficult part of playing an Archer is going to be aggro.
 This has been a lesson I have learned several times.
 If you are not sure what mobs the tank has aggro on, and you choose the wrong one, you will draw aggro.
 No questions.
 As a level 50 archer, I had the ability to draw mobs off a level 101 barb.
-Even though they were aggroing him, since he was not roaring the specific mob, I learned the hard way that attention has to be paid.
+Even though they were aggroing him, since he was not roaring at the specific mob, I learned the hard way to pay closer attention.

 This is very similar to most of the other classes.
 Archers use ranged weapons.
 You have a choice between bow, crossbow, and slingshot.
 And all three are slightly unique, but not drastically so.

 Crossbows are the slowest weapon of the three, which is 0.61 attacks per second.
-That is pretty darn slow really.
-But, in return you get a weapon that will deal the most punch for its level.
+That is pretty darn slow.
+But in return, you get a weapon that will deal the most punch for its level.
 Crossbows are highest damage.

 Bows are the middle weapon.
 They are faster than crossbows, at 0.67 attacks per second and they are going to deal slightly less damage than the crossbow as well.
 They also tend to be the most common weapon for an archer.